khulnasoft/khulnasoft-meshplay/src/collections/news/2022/2022-05-18-meshmark-the-cloud-native-value-measurement/meshmark-the-cloud-native-value-measurement.md

 <BlockquoteAlt
-  quote="A sophisticated, but simply communicated value-performance index, MeshMark, redefines efficiency utilization, bringing business, application, and infrastructure KPIs under a single unit of measure." person="Lee Calcote" title="Founder and CEO of Layer5, and Co-Chair of the CNCF TAG Network" />
+  quote="A sophisticated, but simply communicated value-performance index, MeshMark, redefines efficiency utilization, bringing business, application, and infrastructure KPIs under a single unit of measure." person="Lee Calcote" title="Founder and CEO of KhulnaSoft, and Co-Chair of the CNCF TAG Network" />

 <p>